 The Company's revenues are derived from the payments associated with the mining and sale of gold at the Rosebel Gold Mine.
-The price of gold can fluctuate significantly, and is affected by numerous factors beyond the Company's control, including international economic and political trends, inflation expectations, interest rates, central bank loans, sales and purchases, global or regional consumptive patterns (such as the development of gold coin programs), speculative activities and increased production due to new mine developments and improved mining and production methods.
+The price of gold fluctuates significantly, and is affected by numerous factors beyond the Company's control, including central bank lending, sales and purchases of gold, global or regional consumptive patterns (such as the development of gold coin programs), speculative activities and increased production due to new mine developments and improved mining and production methods.
 The effect of these and other factors on the price of gold cannot be predicted accurately.